jtmoon79/super-speedy-syslog-searcher/README.md

 s4 can process files compressed and named .bz2, .gz, .lz4, .xz, and files archived within a .tar file.

+Log messages from different files with the same datetime are printed in order of the arguments from the command-line.

 DateTime strftime specifiers are described at https://docs.rs/chrono/latest/chrono/format/strftime/